Mealman1551/ArchivedDataCodec/docs/CONTRIBUTING.md

 You can find the repo and contributing.md for Canary here: [https://gitlab.com/Mealman1551/adc-canary](https://gitlab.com/Mealman1551/adc-canary).

-I hope to see your contribution soon :D
+I hope to see your contribution soon.

 ###### &copy; Mealman1551 - The ADC Project